TingleDinkle/sanity-orb/README.md

 This project is licensed under the **MIT License**.

-Please ensure that proper credit is given to the original author, **Jesse Dao**, in accordance with the updated license terms included in this repository.
+Please ensure that proper credit is given to the original author, **Jesse Dao**, in accordance with the license terms included in this repository.
 ---

 ## Acknowledgments